How do you get good health when you lead a Fast Food Lifestyle?

 Today, I was shown an information about Depression and D3.
 I’ve talked about Omega 3 Fatty Acids and Depression, and this is a different deficiency.
 It is good to realize that they both can create this type of symptom.

-And the video about Nutrition and Depression – Vast numbers of people have suffered through depression at some point in their lives.
-Depression takes a huge toll on individuals, and has significant social and economic costs.
+Vast numbers of people have suffered through depression at some point in their lives.
+Depression takes a huge toll on individuals and has significant social and economic costs.
 What if foods could be a key to helping people lift out of depression and reduce anxiety?
-Watch Dr. Saul’s Video about Nutritional Deficiencies
+Nutritional Deficiencies

 Never underestimate what vitamins deficiencies can do.